An $O(3.82^k)$ Time FPT Algorithm for Convex Flip Distance: The algorithm and its analysis

 Intuitively, our algorithm computes a topological sort of ${\cal D}_F$ by repeatedly finding and removing its source nodes, similar to Kahn's algorithm~\cite{kahn}.
 The algorithm uses a branch-and-bound approach to find and flip the source nodes in ${\cal D}_F$.

 This seemingly simple approach faces two technical challenges.
-The design of our algorithm revolves around addressing them. \begin{enumerate} \item First, how to find the source nodes of the unknown ${\cal D}_F$ without trying all possible subsets of the diagonals?
+The design of our algorithm revolves around addressing them.

+First, how to find the source nodes of the unknown ${\cal D}_F$ without trying all possible subsets of the diagonals?
 The set $I$ of initial source nodes of ${\cal D}_F$ must be a subset of independent diagonals in ${\cal T}_{init}$.
 Our algorithm enumerates all subsets of independent diagonals in ${\cal T}_{init}$, whose number is at most $F_{n+1}$, the $(n+1)$-th Fibonacci number (Lemma~\ref{lem:iterate}).
 Afterward, any new source node $f_j$ of ${\cal D}_F$ must be adjacent to a previous source node $f_i$.
 This means that the underlying diagonal of $f_j$ is a neighbor of the new diagonal created by $f_i$.
-Therefore, when flipping a source node, our algorithm adds all neighbors of the new diagonal to a candidate pool $S$ for the new source nodes.
-Furthermore, the neighbors of the new diagonal are added as pairs because at most one diagonal in each pair may be chosen as a new source node.
+Therefore, when flipping a source node, our algorithm adds all neighbors of the new diagonal to a candidate pool $S$ from which new source nodes are chosen.
+In fact, the neighbors of the new diagonal are added as {\em pairs} in $S$ because at most one diagonal in each pair may be chosen as a new source node.
 The next set of new source nodes of ${\cal D}_F$ will be chosen by branching on the edge-pairs in $S$.
 This method significantly reduces the search space of the source nodes.

-\item Second, how to flip free-diagonals without increasing the branching factor of the algorithm?
+Second, how to flip free-diagonals without increasing the branching factor of the algorithm?
 By Lemma~\ref{lem:path82}, any free-diagonals can be safely flipped.
 If there is a free-diagonal $e$ in ${\cal T}_{init}$, our algorithm flips it to create a new diagonal $\overline{e}$.
-The instance $({\cal T}_{init}, {\cal T}_{final})$ is then partitioned along $\overline{e}$ into two smaller instances.
+Since $\overline{e}$ is a common diagonal and hence will never be flipped again, the instance $({\cal T}_{init}, {\cal T}_{final})$ is then partitioned along $\overline{e}$ into two smaller instances.
 The candidate pool $S$ is also partitioned accordingly and passed on to the two smaller instances.
 This method, through careful analysis, allows the free-diagonals to be flipped ``for free'' essentially.